Do you have questions about sending parcels abroad? Don't know if you need to pay Customs duties and taxes? We have the answers here for you.

 |What time will my parcel be delivered by?|

-The services available on this site all offer express delivery by the end of the next possible working day.
+The prices quoted on this site are for express delivery by the end of the next possible working day.

-If you're looking for a faster delivery, we do offer pre 9:00 and pre 12:00 services to many destinations.
-These services are currently only available on bookings made by phone.
-If you would like a quote, please call Customer Service on 0844 248 0828.
+If you're looking for a faster delivery, we also offer pre 9:00 and pre 12:00 services to many destinations.
+These services are available on bookings made online with DHLitNow or by phone and depend on the specific destination you are sending to.

 |Does DHL deliver to PO Boxes?|